-Parrot Project Frequently Asked Questions
+Parrot Linux Frequently Asked Questions

-Why should I use parrot?
+Why should I use Parrot?

 Penetration testing is a time intensive job, maintaining your toolkit shouldn't be also.
 We make it easier for professionals to accomplish the important stuff by reducing the time and effort wasted making sure their tools work.